Xunnamius/black-flag/README.md

   yargs, no positional arguments or aliases will be confusingly mixed into help text output unless you [make it so][43].

+- As of yargs\@17.7.2, attempting to add two commands with the exact same name causes all sorts of runtime insanity, especially if the commands also have aliases.

+  Black Flag addresses this by taking measure to prevent you from shooting yourself in the foot.
+Specifically: Black Flag will throw if you attempt to add a command with a name or alias that conflicts with an existing command's name or alias.

-- Currently, yargs (as of 17.7.2) [doesn't really support][37] calling `yargs::parse`/`yargs::parseAsync` [multiple times on the same instance][51] if it's using the commands-based API.
+- Unfortunately, yargs\@17.7.2 [doesn't really support][37] calling
+  `yargs::parse` or `yargs::parseAsync` [multiple times on the same instance][51] if it's using the commands-based API.
 This might be a regression since, [among other things][52], there are comments within yargs's source that indicate these functions were intended to be called multiple times.

   Black Flag addresses this in two ways.
 First, the [`runProgram`][8] helper takes care of state isolation for you, making it safe to call